-The sources of start-up cash for businesses are many and varied.
+The ways of obtaining finance are many and varied.
 It all depends on the type of enterprise you have in mind, the level of lending you need and the level of “risk” that you are prepared to manage.

-We provide other guides that go in to detail about sources of finance for start-up businesses, but it includes business loans from banks and other lenders, loans and grants provided by Government-backed schemes, and alternatives such as crowdfunding, business angels and going in to partnership. (link to other article)
+We provide other guides that go into detail about obtaining business finance for start-up businesses, but it includes business loans from banks and other lenders, loans and grants provided by government-backed schemes, and alternatives such as crowdfunding, business angels and going into partnership.

 Qualifying for business finance

 Knowing sources of finance for a start-up business – or for a second wave of funding – is only half the battle.You also need to “set out your stall” to improve your chances of hearing a “yes”!